What is Economic Equilibrium?

 On the other hand, if prices are too low, the quantity of a certain product or service demanded will increase to the point that suppliers will either produce more or raise the price.

 Economic equilibrium is actually only a theory.
-The markets are always evolving and are so dynamic that the market never truly reaches an equilibrium.
+The markets are always evolving and dynamic such that the market never truly reaches an equilibrium.

 Example of the Efficiency of the Market-Based Economy